NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 ## Introduction to Open-CRAVAT

 [Open-CRAVAT](https://github.com/KarchinLab/open-cravat) is a python package that performs genomic variant interpretation.
 The modular and locally-installed command-line or GUI interface allows for  annoations of gene- and variant-level impact, interactions, conservation, and scoring.
-In this work, we advance the platform by the addition of new annoation sources to assist in the interrogation of genetic variation.
+In this work, we advance the platform by the addition of new annotation sources to assist in the interrogation of genetic variation.

 ![alt text](images/results.png)
 *Example of the Open-CRAVAT interface*